RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ### Issues resolved in build 121

-- RS68668, RS72082 - Fixes to the certificate rotation mechanism
+- RS68668, RS72082 - Improvements for internode encryption certification rotation
 - RS72304 - Avoid starting a master shard when both master and replica shards crash and the replica did not finish recovery
 - RS74469 - Fixes backup error in certain situations for active-active databases